 - for low nose bridge or tip definition, nose thread lift

 In addition, I have my own techniques to specifically address problems that standard nose thread lift insertion is unable to tackle well, such as:

 - nose tip projection

 - nose (alar) base narrowing

 - nose tip angle lifting

-Newer hyaluronic acids can also give equal or even longer-lasting effects up to 2-3 years.
+Newer hyaluronic acids fillers can also give equal or even longer-lasting effects up to 2-3 years.
 Blunt cannulas must be used where possible to reduce the (low) risk of injection into blood vessels around the nose.

 Nose threads usually come pre-loaded on cannulas to be inserted into the nose.
 There is a variety of different lengths and thickness but these standard sizes may not be most suitable for the nose type and desired result.
 Overly long threads may have a higher risk of extrusion while overly short threads may not give a smooth result.